jobinau/pg_gather/README.md

 # pg_gather
-This is a SQL only script for gathering performance information from PostgreSQL databases.
+This is a SQL-only script for gathering performance and configuration data from PostgreSQL databases.

-The decision to develop and SQL-Only script was taken after assessing the limitations of with of other approches to collect info<br>
+A SQL-Only script addresses the limitations of other means to collect data<br>
-At the core of the requirement is that, If a PostgreSQL client (psql) is able to connect to PostgreSQL server, the data collection for the analysis should be possible.
+If a PostgreSQL client (psql) is able to connect to a PostgreSQL server, This works.

+**Supported Versions** : PostgreSQL 10, 11, 12 & 13

-# Major Features
+# Features
-1. Transperent / fully auditable code by the end user.<br>
+1. Transperent / fully auditable code for the end user.<br>
-   SQL only script is prefered over shell scripts, executable programs from readablity perspective, No Programming language skills needed.
+   A SQL-only script is prefered over shell scripts, executable programs from end user readablity perspective, No Programming language skills needed.
 2. No Executables are to be deployed<br>
-    Using executables on a secured environments posses risks and not acceptable in may environments
+    Usage of executables on a secured environments posses risks and not acceptable in many environments
 3. Authentication agnostic<br>
-   Any authentication mechanism which PostgreSQL supports should be acceptable for data gathering
+   Any authentication mechanism which PostgreSQL supports should be acceptable for data gathering.
+So if `psql` is able to connect, data for analysis can be collected.
 4. Any Operating System and architecture.<br>
    Linux 32 / 64 bit, SunSolaris, MAC os, Windows On x86-64 bit, ARM, Sparc
 5. Minimal data collection with a single file output.